orionserup/OpenEV/README.md

 ## Branches

-* 500W: For Low Powered Small Vehicles: i.e. E-Bikes, Electric Skateboards, Electric Scooters
+* Sk8: Configuration for an Electric Skateboard
-* 1000W: For Higher Powered Small Vehicles: A Beefier Version of the 500W Version
+* Scoot: Configuration for Electric Scooters and Bikes

 ## Documentation